 My love for potato salad starts with my Mom, as she would make it for parties and for holidays, the times tied to warm memories.
 One of my favorite memories on Thanksgiving and Christmas is having leftover Turkey or Ham with Mom’s homemade potato salad.
 She and I would literally have a plate of it for breakfast, then lunch, then dinner again…it was a tradition for us.
 Come to think of it, I bet this is where my love for leftover dinner for breakfast stems from!

-You are busy, so these are the steps you can do a day or two in advance to prepare food ahead!
-Actually, this ENTIRE Potato Salad can be made in advance and probably SHOULD be made 1-2 days ahead so the flavors really come together and seep into the potatoes.
+This ENTIRE Potato Salad can be made in advance and probably SHOULD be made 1-2 days ahead so the flavors really come together and seep into the potatoes.

 That said, there are some ingredients that you should make ahead to have time to cool before being added to the salad: the potatoes, eggs, and bacon.